govuk-one-login/fraud-rpt/README.md

 ## Background

 A SET is issued on a state change of a security subject, for example a user account or an HTTP session.
-When the SSF receiver endpoint receives a SET, it will validate and interpret the received SET.
+When the receiver receives a SET, it will validate and interpret the received SET.
 A transmitter and receiver can together agree on an action on receipt of a particular message.

 The SET format extends the JSON Web Token (JWT) format which describes claims.
 The claims in a SET are described in [RFC8417](https://datatracker.ietf.org/doc/html/rfc8417) and describe the security event that has taken place, the issuer, the subject and the intended audience of the event.